Solar in Roswell, GA: 2026 Cost, Savings & Payback

 How much do solar panels cost in Roswell, GA?

-The average cost of a 6kW solar panel system in Roswell is approximately $19,920 before incentives ($3.32/watt).
-After the 30% federal Investment Tax Credit, the net cost is about $13,944.
-Georgia Power solar buyback program.
+The average cost of a 6kW solar panel system in Roswell is approximately $19,920 before local or state incentives ($3.32/watt).
+For 2026 planning, this calculator does not subtract a federal residential clean energy credit because IRS guidance says the credit is not available for property placed in service after December 31, 2025.
+Georgia Power solar buyback program

 How many peak sun hours does Roswell get?